albertnis/albert.nz/content/blog/esp32-led-strip/index.md

 - The COB (chip on board) design of this particular strip is incredibly bright at over 700 lumens per metre.
 - With an insane 640 LEDs per metre, the strip basically has all the diffusion it needs built right in.
 This is less of a concern given I will be bouncing the light off the ceiling.

-![][strip]

-<figcaption>The LEDs on the strip are inside that yellow stripe along the middle.
+![The LEDs on the strip are inside that yellow stripe along the middle.
 You can see the solder pads for cold white and warm white channels, plus the common 24V anode attached to the red wire.
 The strip came with a four-pin connector with three wires.
-I got so confused about how the wires connected to the pins that I desoldered the factory connector and used these much more sensible three-wire JST connectors I had floating around.</figcaption>
+I got so confused about how the wires connected to the pins that I desoldered the factory connector and used these much more sensible three-wire JST connectors I had floating around.][strip]

 You'll need a 24V power supply to use with these.
 I bought a cheap supply from BTF Lighting, the same seller as the LED strip.
 I would recommend a more reputable 24V supply, perhaps one of those more traditional "plastic brick" style ones.